Eurasian Economic Union: Proposal to establish a new organisation

-In 1994, during a speech at Moscow State University, the first President of Kazakhstan, Nursultan Nazarbayev, suggested the idea of creating a "Eurasian Union" as a regional trade bloc in order to connect to and profit from the growing economies of Europe and East Asia.
+On 29 March 1994, during a speech at Moscow State University, the first President of Kazakhstan, Nursultan Nazarbayev complained that the CIS was inadequate and did not provide the integration that the countries badly needed.
+He proposed the creation of a Eurasian Union of States as a new organisation completely separate from the CIS.
+The Eurasian Union of States was proposed as a combination of the economic union and political union.
+For the first time it was suggested to use the name "Eurasian" for an economic union rather than "Euro-Asian" or "Euroasian".
+The Eurasian Economic Union traces its history back to Nazarbayev's proposal.
+He suggested the idea of creating a Union as a regional trade bloc in order to connect to and profit from the growing economies of Europe and East Asia.
 The vision would be to simplify the free flow of goods across Eurasia.
 The idea was quickly seen as a way to bolster trade, boost investment in Central Asia, Armenia and Belarus, and serve as a complement to the Eastern Partnership.